opea-project/docs/faq.md

 The major adoption and deployment cycle of robust, secure, enterprise-grade Gen AI solutions across all industries is at its early stages.
 Enterprise-grade solutions will require collaboration in the open ecosystem.
 The time is now for the ecosystem to come together and accelerate GenAI deployments across enterprises by offering a standardized set of tools and technologies while supporting three key tenets – open, security, and scalability.
 This will require the ecosystem to work together to build reference implementations that are performant, trustworthy and enterprise-grade ready.

 ## How does it compare to other options for deploying Gen AI solutions within the enterprise?
-There is not an alternative that brings the entire ecosystem together in a vendor neutral manner and delivers on the promise of open, security and scalability.
+There is no alternative that brings the entire ecosystem together in a vendor neutral manner that delivers on the promises of open, secure, and scalable.
 This is our primary motivation for creating OPEA project.

 ## Will OPEA reference implementations work with proprietary components?
 Like any other open-source project, the community will determine which components are needed by the broader ecosystem.
 Enterprises can always extend OPEA project with other multi-vendor proprietary solutions to achieve their business goals.